ga-wdi-boston/ruby-object-self/README.md

 end
 ```

-##Getters and Setters
+##Lab: Getters and Setters

 Have a look at [`lib/person.rb`](lib/person.rb).
 Notice how our custom setter has a side effect?
-Take a moment to read the code.
+Take a moment to read the code, and write comments with what you expect the code to do.
 Then load the file in a console and try running the following snippets.
+`pry`
+`>>> require_relative 'lib/person.rb'`

 Does each do what you expected?
 What does `self` refer to?

 ```ruby
 person = Person.new